pps-lab/arc/README.md

       poetry install
       poetry update # if poetry install fails
       ```
-   2. Generate the initial base Image with the AMI generator [(See instructions under the Usage Section)](./ansible-utils/ami-generator/README.md) and note the image id of the generated base image.

-   3. Prepare the `setup-env.local.sh` environment setup script:
+   2. Prepare the `setup-env.local.sh` environment setup script:

       This script must be loaded into the terminal before using the evaluation framework.
       It sets all the needed environment variables, prepares the `ssh-agent` and provides convenience commands to run the